Azure/terraform-azurerm-avm-res-app-managedenvironment/README.md

 ### <a name="output_dapr_components"></a> [dapr\_components](#output\_dapr\_components)

 Description: A map of dapr components connected to this environment.
-The map key is the supplied input to var.storages.
+The map key is the supplied input to var.dapr\_components.
 The map value is the azurerm-formatted version of the entire dapr\_components resource.

 ### <a name="output_default_domain"></a> [default\_domain](#output\_default\_domain)